niravcodes/niravcodes.github.io/_posts/2019-06-12-animating-led-dot-matrix-displays-with-avr.md

 This time, I took a whole day to make the program.
 It is still bad code, and is very inefficient in all respects.
 But because it is a means to an end, I allowed myself to take shortcuts.
 The result is the screenshot below.
 ![](https://nirav.com.np/assets/img/Screenshot-2019-6-15 Animator-inator.png)

 It was so fun to make animations in my own animation program.
 Plus, it has a rudimentary undo feature, frame copy and paste, save and open mechanism (that relies on the JSON stringify and parse methods) and even supports onion skinning!
-Onion Skin displays a faint copy of the previous
+Onion Skin displays the previous frame faintly under the current canvas so that you know where to put your pixels when animating.

 # The Firmware

 I used the same firmware I had written a semester ago.
 The code is very simple and straightforward.
 But I remember it took me a long time to write it, because I didn't have a lot of documentation on the DMD I was using to consult.
 So I had to sit there, with the board and it's various pins and chips, and I had to prod this and poke that to figure it out, rather like a puzzle.
 Thankfully I had worked with the shift registers before, so it took a lot less work than it otherwise would have.
 This piece of code below is pretty much the only part of the code that counts.
-From the bit-matrix `display`, it extracts the selected lines and sends it via serial into the DMD.

 {% highlight c linenos %}
 // Slightly altered from original
 // for readablity
 void clock_selected_lines (char selector){
-         for (int i = 0 ; i < (WIDTH/8); i++){
+     for (int i = 0 ; i < (WIDTH/8); i++)
-                 for (int j = 3; j >= 0; j--){
+     	for (int j = 3; j >= 0; j--)
         	clockbyte(display[j*4 + selector][ i ]);

-                 }
-         }
-         setselector(sel);
+     setselector(selector);
      sendpulse(LATCH);
 }
 int main(){
         init();
         OCR0 = 0xff;